thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 interpolation and cosine interpolation significantly poorer that parabolic or sinc interpolation.
 The improvement of sinc interpolation over parabolic interpolation is less pronounced, but still significant.
-No regularization was applied, so some noise still exists.
+No regularization was applied, so some noise artifacts remain.

-The dependence on the displacement convergence tolerance with the Nelder-Mead simplex optimization method was studied.
+The dependence on the displacement convergence tolerance with the Nelder-Mead simplex optimization method was also studied.
 The tolerance is specified in units of data samples.
 Surprisingly, the *SNRe* is relatively stable across a range of values.
 Results in the regularization case and on simulation data were similar and are omitted for brevity.
 A tolerance of 1e-5 samples appears to be